kylrth/kylrth.github.io/content/post/wordburner/index.md

 thumbnail: "icon.png"
 ---

+**Update 2022-04-27**: The beta is over, but the apk is still installable with the instructions below and any feedback sent from inside the app will be received by me.
+I'm going to be working on this more over the summer, and eventually publishing it on the app store. :)

 Ever since learning Spanish, it has been a dream of mine to create a vocabulary study app that meets my needs.
 Duolingo won't cover advanced vocabulary, Anki requires manually-generated decks, and other apps have expensive subscription plans.

 For a group project in my [NLP class](http://www-labs.iro.umontreal.ca/~liubang/IFT%206289%20-%20Winter%202022.htm) this semester I finally got started on this project.
 We've written the basic functionality of the app for learning French from English.
 Beta testing starts now!